Natfan/work/btec/14/2/writeup.md

 The HumanEntity is an interface of the Player, and NPCs, that is used by chest functions within Spigot.

 #### Projectile
 The Projectile is an entity that moves through the air within the game.
-There are a few subsets of it, such as Arrows, Potions, EnderPearls, Eggs and Snowballs.
+There are a few subsets of it, such as Arrows, Potions, Enderpearls, Eggs and Snowballs.
 As a rule of thumb, if the player can throw it then it is a Projectile.
 These will need to be

 ##### Potion
 A Potion is an item within Minecraft that gives the consumer a specific effect when applied.
 They can either be drunk or, in the case of this instance, thrown onto the ground.
 These 'splash' potions cause an AoE which applies the potion effect to all entities within the vicinity.